pjeanjean/sle2020-artifact/README.md

 Do a double click on `Glace2d` to open it in the editor.

 The editor is now communicating with the microservices.
-For example, errors markers are computed by a dedicated microservice.
+For example, errors markers are computed by a dedicated microservice and displayed back in the editor.
-If you click on the variable `node` in the block `connectivities`, you get the positions in the program using this symbol.
+If you click on the variable `node` in the block `connectivities`, you get the positions in the program refering to this symbol.
 By doing a right click and selecting `Rename symbol` you can rename it.
 You can also go back to the variable declaration if you do a right click on a symbol and select `Go to definition`.
 All theses services are provided by the deployed microservices.